Mitigram/Minigram-Presentation/PITCHME.md

 @snap[midpoint span-80 text-06]
 Promises are a library for asynchronous programming.
 Promises are a first class representation of a value that may be made available in the future.
-Promises are used in many existing JavaScript libraries.
+Promises are used in many existing JavaScript libraries like jQuery.

 ```JavaScript
 function timeout(duration = 0) {